lunikon/lunikon.github.io/about/index.md

 ## {{page.title}}

 My name is Martin Simons and I'm a guy-with-a-business-degree-turned-software-engineer.
-Currently I live and work in the beautiful little town of Freising, Germany and I make a living running the online airline simulation game [AirlineSim](http://www.airlinesim.aero) and the freelance software development business [simulogics](http://www.simulogics.net).
+Currently I live and work close to Darmstadt, Germany and I make a living running the small indie game studio [simulogics](https://simulogics.net).

 ### What's in the name?